jaws-bren/notebook/README.md

-# JAWS | BREN: Mapping habitat suitability for the identification and conservation of the Guadalupe Mountain necklacepod (Sophora gypsophila)
+# JAWS | BREN
+## Mapping habitat suitability for the identification and conservation of the Guadalupe Mountain necklacepod (Sophora gypsophila)

 **Authors:**<br>
 **J**ulia Parish<br>